mo-rjr/hello-notkotlin/readme.md

 You should get back some info about the created function.

 Now you can try to invoke the function on AWS like this: \
-`aws lambda invoke --function-name repeat-string --payload '{"input":"beep", "repeat": 4}' response.txt`\
+`aws lambda invoke --function-name repeat-string --payload '{"input":"beep","repeat":4}' response.txt`\
+(Don't put any spaces into your json payload.)
 The response to the cli command should give you some idea if it has worked or not.
 It will have put the proper response into `response.txt`, and this will either be more detail on the error, or the correct output.
 Here is a response.txt contents from a successful invocation: \
 `{"input":"neenah","repeat":9,"result":"neenahneenahneenahneenahneenahneenahneenahneenahneenah"}` \
 If it has failed, more detail can be got from looking at the CloudWatch logs in the AWS console.
 The error message may be somewhat opaque.